jasonmayes/Twitter-Post-Fetcher/README.md

 ## Disclaimer

 This is by no means an official solution - it is something I created to solve a problem I had, and has now grown in to a full component.
 Twitter may change its system in such a way to cause this to stop working.
 I of course will try my best to adapt to any changes and all future versions of this code shall be posted here, on this site.
 I suggest you check back regularly for any updates.
 This is however the only solution I know of to date to get public data from Twitter without using the new 1.1 API which otherwise requires OAUTH tokens with every request and is a lot harder to set up.
 Lets keep it simple!

+Feel free to use in your own projects.
+I only ask you keep the JavaScript disclaimer with my code (even if code is modified) so others can find the original source should they wish to get updates or support.
+A link back / social media shout out is always appreciated to help others discover it but not required :-)

 With that out of the way, I hope you enjoy this component, and that it makes your life a bit easier.
 Jason Mayes